ShaunZhxiong/MUSA_801_PPR/README.md

 The limitation of Current Huff Model

-> 1. The original model didn't take temporal and spatial fixed effects into account, therefore we need to change the model.
+> 1. The original model didn't take temporal into account, therefore we need to change the model.
 Just like we did in the simple OLS model.
 > 2. The original model just takes one attractiveness into account, but there should be more.

 For our project